 You can expect the same level of craftsmanship as the wallets above including full grain leather and parachute thread stitching.

-Baurdi Apex: Welcome to Italian Leather, and man does it look good!
-The Apex brings Baurdi’s “A” game with a supple dark look that’s offset by the cut edge and bold stitching.
+Welcome to Italian Leather, and man does it look good!
+The Admiral brings Baurdi’s “A” game with a supple Leather offset by the cut edge and bold stitching.

-So many of you guys loved it that I decided to do a full review of the Apex here.
+So many of you guys loved loved Baurdi’s style I reviewed it bigger brother(now discontinued) full review of the Apex here.

-It’s a simple and slim design that holds plenty of cards.
-It’s rugged enough for the ranch and swank enough for a black tie dinner.
+The Admiral is and slim design that with 4 card slots(2-3 cards each) It’s rugged enough for the ranch and swank enough for a black-tie dinner.

 I hope this guide has been helpful.
 Hopefully you’ll not only know how to buy a wallet but what to look for in other top quality leather goods too!